 **Due to the COVID-19 restrictions, some locations are not accepting clothing donations at this time, so be sure to double check the websites before donating

-If you’re looking to donate old clothes, check out these 20 places all located here in Toronto!
+If you’re looking to donate old clothing, check out these places all located here in Toronto!

 You can drop off your gently used clothing, home-ware, and furniture at your local Salvation Army Thrift Store for someone else to enjoy.
 After all, another person’s trash is another’s treasure.

 Value Village’s work with nonprofits allows you to maximize the use of your unworn clothing by strengthening your community and planet!

 With 11 locations across the GTA, Habitat ReStore sells your unique home goods in its vintage and antiques store.
 Donate furniture, appliances, and décor to be purchased at sale price!

 This second-hand shop will purchase your lightly-used goods so your brand name purchases won’t go to waste.
 Now both you and the new wearer can score on this double-whammy.